 Pure Anada – Are a Canadian brand who offer a range of powders, blushers, bronzers and eye shadows that can be popped straight in to any magnetic palette.
 I tried some of the eyeshadows and was very impressed with the pigmentation and colour options.
 The refills come in cardboard sleeves and it is easy to build a palette full of colours you actually like and use.
 See my review and links of where to buy here.

 Kjaer Weis – This iconic beauty brand was founded by make up artist Kristin Kjaer Weis and one of the few brands to combine luxury with its eco friendly credentials.
 The entire range is refillable, including lipsticks and mascaras*.
-Some items like the cream blushes and foundations can be put straight in to a magnetic palette, or Kjaer Weis also has it’s own palette* so you can build your own collection.
+Some items like the cream blushes and foundations can be put straight in to a magnetic palette, or Kjaer Weis also has it’s own palette so you can build your own collection.
 You can also invest in the beautiful metallic packaging which is simply stunning.
-The pressed powder* is a firm favourite of mine as is the lip tint in the shade Romance*.
+The pressed powder* is a firm favourite of mine as are the lip tints*.
 See my review of the lipstick here.

 Hiro (Vegan brand) – This is a new to me brand I spotted recently on Love Lula.
 They carry a variety of sizes of palettes (small*, medium* and large*) for you to add products to and you can also buy several of their products as refills including the eyeshadows.
 They have a selection of talc free, matte and shimmer shades.